securitybunker/databunker.org/content/use-case/privacy-by-design-default/index.md

 ---
-title: Privacy by design
+title: Privacy by design compliance out of the box.
-summary: Data protection by design is about considering data protection and privacy issues upfront in everything you do.
+summary: Privacy by design is about considering data protection and privacy issues upfront in everything you do.
 abstract: ""
 weight: 50
 authors: []